Portfolio Building 18+ (Online Short Course)

-You'll develop a body of artwork, which can be used towards a portfolio for art college application using skills and techniques in research, sketchbook development, offsite visits and studio-based work.
+You'll develop a body of artwork, which can be used towards a portfolio for art college application using skills and techniques in research, sketchbook development and practical work.

 Your tutor will give you advice on how to present your portfolio as well as on interview techniques, your personal statement and references required.
 These are all important components of your university application to full-time courses and beyond.

 For more information on Online Short Courses please see the below information.